First-Year Seminar Symposium

 First-Year Seminars of Exceptional Quality

-The Center for Excellence in Teaching and Learning (CETL) is looking for UWM faculty and instructional academic staff to teach First-Year Seminar courses of exceptional quality in Fall 2019.
+CETL is looking for UWM faculty and instructional academic staff to teach First-Year Seminar courses of exceptional quality in Fall 2019.

 UWM has received a National Association of System Heads (NASH) Taking Student Success to Scale (T3) grant to study the impact of the First-Year Seminar program on student success.
 To make this study possible, all First-Year Seminar courses in Fall 2019 must share a common set of features.
 Therefore, faculty and instructional academic staff in the First-Year Seminar program must: